 While fraud in Planning Center Giving is incredibly rare, there's always a chance your church's Giving account could be susceptible to fraudulent activity.
-Preventatively, we take extreme measures to ensure your profile data is protected from those with malicious intent, and your donor's payment methods are stored outside of Giving, within Stripe, a Level 1 PCI Service Provider.
+To try to prevent this, we take extreme measures to ensure your profile data is protected from those with malicious intent.
+In addition, your donors' payment methods are stored outside of Giving, within Stripe, a Level 1 PCI Service Provider.

 However, fraud can affect donors and churches alike, so we've outlined some steps both parties can take should they suspect fraud within a Giving account.

-- Check your email account security - Compromised banking information is often the result of a compromised email account.
+- Compromised banking information is often the result of a compromised email account.
 Review where and how the breach might have happened by checking your email account's access history.
-If you see recognized activity, you'll want to update your password immediately.
-Lastly, when it comes to your email accounts, be sure to enable two-factor-authentication if it's provided.
+If you see recognized activity, update your password immediately.

-- How you discovered the potentially fraudulent account (searching for your church online, notified by a donor etc.)
+- Tell us how you discovered the potentially fraudulent account (searching for your church online, notified by a donor, etc.)

 Fraud is not something we take lightly, and we'll do what we can to help you get this issue resolved as quickly as possible.